Get Tech Tips

-(Note from Bryan: If you are replacing an OEM motor with a more efficient motor such as replacing a PSC with an ECM the amperage may go down in those cases and still be acceptable)
+(Note from Bryan: If you are replacing an OEM motor with a more efficient motor, such as replacing a PSC with an ECM, the amperage may go down in those cases and still be acceptable.)

 Horsepower is the biggest value that there seems to be some confusion on.
 An easy way to make a wise choice when selecting an aftermarket motor is NEVER DECREASE HORSEPOWER!
-Keeping the HP the same or increasing by no more than 1 value is a safe practice that will keep you from going back and replacing the motor again.
+Keeping the HP the same or increasing it by no more than one value is a safe practice that will keep you from going back and replacing the motor again.

 An example of this would be if you have a failed OEM 1/4 hp motor, a “like” 1/3 hp would be an acceptable option.
 However, a 1/2 or 3/4 hp motor may work but will likely cause size issues and will be more costly to operate for the end-user.
 Therefore, it is a bad choice.